anshuraj0904/node-creatingServer/README.md

 # Key Learnings:-

-1. Creating a basic server using http and the functionalities of https.
+1. Creating a basic server using http and the functionalities of http(mainly, the createServer) and, handling the callback function.

 2. reading a html file and serving it, and the fact that here the error handling is more important that serving the file.